5 Best 4-Cycle Leaf Blowers 2023 – Reviews & Top Picks

 1. Makita MM4 4-Stroke Engine Blower – Best Overall

-The Makita BHX2500CA MM4 has a 145 mph blow motor and, because it’s a 4-stroke engine, there’s no need to mix fuel with oil before use.
-The powerful blower weighs less than 10 pounds and the 24.5cc engine operates at a volume of 67 decibels.
+The Makita BHX2500CA MM4 has a 145 mph blow motor, and because it’s a 4-stroke engine, there’s no need to mix fuel with oil before use.
+The powerful blower weighs less than 10 pounds, and the 24.5cc engine operates at a volume of 67 decibels.
 It has an air displacement rating of 356 cubic feet per minute (CFM).
-The soft grip ensures that it can be used to move large piles of leaves without causing pain or blisters on the operator.
+The soft grip ensures it can move large piles of leaves without causing pain or blisters on the operator.

-It also has a cruise control lever to prevent fatigue caused by having to hold in a button or trigger for prolonged periods.
-The engine features Mechanical Automatic Engine Depression, which helps ensure a first-time start and the device meets all EPA and CARB exhaust and emissions regulations so it can be bought and used in any state.
+It also has a cruise control lever to prevent fatigue caused by having to hold a button or trigger for prolonged periods.
+The engine features Mechanical Automatic Engine Depression, which helps ensure a first-time start, and the device meets all EPA and CARB exhaust and emissions regulations, and it can be bought and used in any state.
 Overall, this is the best 4-cycle leaf blower we have reviewed this year.

 - See Also: Makita BHX2500ca Engine Blower Review

 2. SENIX 4 Stroke Gas Powered Leaf Blower – Best Value

 The Senix BL4QL-L 4 Stroke Gas Powered Leaf Blower has a more powerful engine than the Makita, with a 26.5cc output.
 Despite this, it produces slightly less wind speed of 125 mph.
 Its air displacement rating of 410 CFM means that you can shift more leaves at once than with the Makita, but you won’t be able to move them as far.